luluzhou1/alinush.github.io/_posts/refs.md

 [^ZKP17]: **An Expressive (Zero-Knowledge) Set Accumulator**, by Y. Zhang and J. Katz and C. Papamanthou, *in 2017 IEEE European Symposium on Security and Privacy (EuroS\&P)*, 2017

+[^ZPK14]: **ALITHEIA: Towards Practical Verifiable Graph Processing**, by Zhang, Yupeng and Papamanthou, Charalampos and Katz, Jonathan, *in Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security*, 2014, [[URL]](https://doi.org/10.1145/2660267.2660354)

 [^ZPL19]: **When NTT Meets Karatsuba: Preprocess-then-NTT Technique Revisited**, by Yiming Zhu and Yanbin Pan and Zhen Liu, *in Cryptology ePrint Archive, Report 2019/1079*, 2019, [[URL]](https://eprint.iacr.org/2019/1079)

 [^ZSR05]: **APSS: proactive secret sharing in asynchronous systems**, by Lidong Zhou and Fred B. Schneider and Robbert Van Renesse, *in {ACM} Transactions on Information and System Security ({TISSEC})*, 2005, [[URL]](https://doi.org/10.1145%2F1085126.1085127)

 [^ZXZS19]: **Transparent Polynomial Delegation and Its Applications to Zero Knowledge Proof**, by Jiaheng Zhang and Tiancheng Xie and Yupeng Zhang and Dawn Song, *in Cryptology ePrint Archive, Report 2019/1482*, 2019, [[URL]](https://eprint.iacr.org/2019/1482)

+[^ZZ21]: **The Relationship Between Idealized Models Under Computationally Bounded Adversaries**, by Mark Zhandry and Cong Zhang, *in Cryptology ePrint Archive, Report 2021/240*, 2021, [[URL]](https://eprint.iacr.org/2021/240)

 [^Zah18]: **Chimeric Ledgers: Translating and Unifying UTXO-based and Account-based Cryptocurrencies**, by Joachim Zahnentferner, *in Cryptology ePrint Archive, Report 2018/262*, 2018, [[URL]](https://eprint.iacr.org/2018/262)